instaclustr/supportCenter/docs/agent.md

 * `-mc HOST/IP` - Metrics collecting hostname.
 E.g. the prometheus server.
 * `-mc-from "DATETIME"` - Datetime (RFC3339 format, 2006-01-02T15:04:05Z07:00) to fetch metrics from some time point.
 (Default 1970-01-01 00:00:00 +0000 UTC)
 * `-mc-to "DATETIME"` - Datetime (RFC3339 format, 2006-01-02T15:04:05Z07:00) to fetch metrics to some time point.
 (Default current datetime)
-* `-nc HOST/IP` - Node collecting hostnames - This can be a comma seperated list of nodes
+* `-nc HOST/IP` - Node collecting hostnames - This can be a comma separated list of nodes
 * `-p int` - Port to connect to on the remote host (default 22) via SSH
 * `-pk PATH` - List of files from which the identification keys (private key) for public key authentication are read, in addition to default one (Default [HOME]/.ssh/id_rsa)
 * `-config PATH` - The path to the configuration file